kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 # SecretEngine

-## What is SecretEngine
+## What is a SecretEngine

-A `SecretEngine` is a Kubernetes `CustomResourceDefinition`(CRD) which is designed to automate the process of enabling and configuring secret engines in Vault in a Kubernetes native way.
+A `SecretEngine` is a Kubernetes `CustomResourceDefinition` (CRD) which is designed to automate the process of enabling and configuring secret engines in Vault in a Kubernetes native way.

 Secrets engines are components that store, generate, or encrypt data.
 Secrets engines are provided some set of data, they take some action on that data, and they return a result.